 When I was in high school I didn’t fit in socially.
 My days were consumed with being an “A” student, working to save money for college, and being helpful to my parents and four younger siblings.
 Looking back I can see that my perfectionism and internalization of stress made me anxious and depressed all the time.

 But I wasn’t very aware of my emotions back then — I didn’t know the language of feelings.

 My unconscious defense mechanisms kept my emotions shut down.
 I didn’t know how to express my inner self, release my distress, and receive comfort.
 I was emotionally disconnected and isolated.

 Inspired by the old monk, I learned to converse God.
-I learned to write out my own psalms/prayers like he did:
+I learned to write out my own psalms/prayers as he did: